1. What is the Natural Capital Lab?

 8. How is the NCL building diversity into the program?

-Natural Capital Innovators form the nucleus of the Lab, comprising 40 to 60 of Canada’s innovators and influencers from industry, government, non-profit organizations, First Nations, academia and community interest groups.
+Natural Capital Innovators form the nucleus of the Lab, comprising 40 of Canada’s innovators and influencers from industry, government, non-profit organizations, First Nations, academia and community interest groups.
 Innovators will be selected based on their merit as compared to the selection criteria, as well as consideration for the overall diversity of the group as a whole.
 Natural Capital Innovators are intended to reflect a broad diversity of actors and voices that play a vital role in the future of natural capital accounting in Canada.